stanislavNemch/04-react-query/README.md

 -   **React:** A modern library for building user interfaces.
 -   **TypeScript:** Adds static typing to JavaScript, making the code more reliable.
+-   **TanStack (React) Query:** A powerful library for server state management, caching, and data synchronization.
+-   **React Paginate:** For creating pagination components.
 -   **Vite:** A fast build tool that significantly speeds up development.
 -   **Axios:** A library for making HTTP requests to external APIs.
 -   **React Hot Toast:** For displaying notifications (errors, warnings).